 You can point out that you touched a minor sexually, but you had no sexual intent.
 The touch might have been accidental, but the minor considered it sexual or offensive.
 However, for any defense to work, you need the support of an experienced attorney to guide you.

-Find an Experienced Criminal Attorney Near Me
+Find an San Diego Criminal Defense Attorney Near Me

 Child molestation is a severe crime in California, which attracts stiff penalties.
 The penalties include imprisonment, fines, registration as sex offenders, and negative immigration consequences.
 You need a competent attorney to help you fight the charges.
 Contact San Diego Criminal Attorney at 619-880-5474 and speak to a qualified attorney.